thefrontside/effection/website/docs/guides/spawn.md

   +-- fetchWeekDay('cet')
 ```

-When `fetchWeekDay('cet')` fails, it will also cause `main` to fail, and when `main` fails
+When `fetchWeekDay('cet')` fails, since it was spawned by `main`, it will also
-it will make sure that none of its children outlive it, and it will `halt` all of its remaining
+cause `main` to fail.
+When `main` fails it will make sure that none of its
+children outlive it, and it will `halt` all of its remaining children.
+We end
-children.
-We end up with a situation like this:
+up with a situation like this:

 ```
 +-- main [FAILED]